When will the FreeStyle Libre be available on the NHS?

 Getting on the NHS Drug Tariff after getting the go-ahead from the NHS Business Services Authority is only half the picture, many questions still remain unanswered.
 Will the boards in NHS Scotland put it on their formulary?
 If so what will local criteria be?
 We will update as further details become available.

-This is what the Scottish Government have to say on the announcement:
+This is what the Scottish Government said on the announcement in September:

 The Scottish Government notes the announcement by Abbott of the decision to include FreeStyle Libre system on the England and Wales drug tariff.